tarwn/lessthandot-hugo/blogs/content/posts/2009-05-13-read-data-on-mirror-to-prevent-productio.md

 ON (NAME = 'PRINCIPLE_DB', FILENAME = 'C:PRINCPLE_DB_COPY.SNP')
    AS SNAPSHOT OF PRINCIPLE_DB
 ```
 If you go under the Database Snapshots tree now in SSMS, you should see PRINCIPLE\_DB\_COPY.
-Do a &#8220;SELECT * FROM TBL&#8221; and we can now read our data off the mirror using snapshots in a read-only mode.
+Do a “SELECT * FROM TBL” and we can now read our data off the mirror using snapshots in a read-only mode.